Possible direct measurement of the expansion rate of the universe: Summary

 \section{Summary}

-In summary, basing on the definition of the luminosity distance and its change along the time due to cosmic expansion, we discussed the possibility of directly measuring the expansion rate of the universe through very precise measurement of the flux.
+In summary, basing on the definition of the luminosity distance and its change along the time due to the cosmic expansion, we discussed the possibility of directly measuring the expansion rate of the universe through very precise measurement of the fluence.
 Extremely stable sources are needed for the method.
-We argued galaxies may be chosen as the targets of the observation.
-Since composed of many stars, their luminosity is very stable.
+We argued that galaxies may be chosen as the targets of the observation.
+Since composed of many stars, their luminosities are very stable.
 Those involving violent astrophysical processes during the observation could be easily identified and excluded.
-Furthermore, the relative flux change caused by the cosmic expansion has a flat-line spectrum, while those caused by other astrophysical processes usually do not has such a character.
+Furthermore, the relative flux change caused by the cosmic expansion has a flat-line spectrum, while those caused by other astrophysical processes usually do not have such a character.
 With this, we could further exclude those galaxies whose evolution dominates over the cosmic expansion on the flux change.
+We showed that, by simultaneously increasing the observation time and physically adding the fluences from different galaxies, the requirement on the relative precision of the detector for an observation of $1$ second on a single galaxy can be relaxed to $10^{-5}$.
 We also showed that the peculiar velocity can be safely ignored for a wide redshift range in our method.
-Once the required precision of the flux is achieved, profiting from the abundance of galaxies in the universe, the method could be quite promising.
+The method not only directly measures the cosmic expansion rate, but also is independent of any specific astrophysical process.
+Benefiting from the abundance of galaxies in the universe, the method may be quite promising.